The Manor House, Sedgefield: Background

-in 1569 when Anthony Hebborn of nearby Hardwick Estate joined the northern Earls in the unsuccessful rebellion against Queen Elizabeth I. When the rebellion was suppressed Anthony Hebborne among with many others was included in the bill of attainder which resulted in his execution at York and his family being stripped of his estate.
-Hardwick Estate was given to George Freville (later knighted) (d.
-1619) who had been clerk of the ordnance under the Earl of Sussex who was responsible for quelling the rebellion.
+in 1569 when Anthony Hebborn of nearby Hardwick Estate joined the northern Earls in the unsuccessful rebellion against Queen Elizabeth I. When the rebellion was suppressed, Anthony Hebborne among with many others was included in the bill of attainder which resulted in his execution at York and his family being stripped of his estate.
+The Hardwick Estate was given to George Freville (later knighted) (d.
+1619) who had been clerk of the ordnance under the Earl of Sussex, who was responsible for quelling the rebellion.
 Sir George Freville's heir was his nephew Nicholas Freville (later knighted) (1598-1674).
-As a landowner Sir Nicholas benefited from the Sedgefield Enclosure Act 1636 by being allocated waste land by the Bishopric of Durham including west-field, the land on which the Manor House was to be built.
+As a landowner Sir Nicholas benefited from the Sedgefield 1636 enclosure award by being allocated waste land by the Bishopric of Durham including west-field, the land on which the Manor House was to be built.
 Sir Nicholas gave land including west-field to Sir Thomas Lambton (1628-1662) when he married his daughter Margaret Freville in December 1660.
-They had a son, Freville Lambton (1661-1731) who inherited his fathers land and was also heir of his grandfather Sir Nicholas Freville.
+They had a son, Freville Lambton (1661-1731) who inherited his father’s land and was also the heir of his grandfather Sir Nicholas Freville.
 In 1695 Freville Lambton married Anne Wright (d.
-1731 at Hardwick) (his third wife) daughter of Sir Robert Wright, Chief Justice of the Kings Bench.
-Her father had died in Newgate Prison in 1669 charged with treason by William of Orange following the Glorious Revolution and Anne had come to Sedgefield with her brother Robert Wright, also a judge who had taken the role of Justice of the Common Pleas in the County Palatine of Durham in the same year.
+1731 at Hardwick) (his third wife), daughter of Sir Robert Wright, Chief Justice of the King’s Bench.
+Her father had died in Newgate Prison in London in 1689, charged with treason by William of Orange following the Glorious Revolution, and Anne had come to Sedgefield with her brother Robert Wright, also a judge who had taken the role of Justice of the Common Pleas in the County Palatine of Durham in the same year.